shakasan/sapcc/README.md

 # SAP Cloud Connector Docker Image

-Docker file to built a SAP Cloud Connector (SAPCC) Docker image.
+Dockerfile to build a SAP Cloud Connector (SAPCC) Docker image.

+The goal of this image is to deploy in seconds a fully working SAP Cloud Connector.

 ## This image is built with